dahoum/Nursery/Requirements/README.md

 ## Friendly

-Do not say "This is not in the Requirements."
+`Do Not Say` "This is not in the Requirements."

-Say "Hm...
+`Say Instead` "Hm...
 Can we check the Specification/ User Story?
 It might be that we have missed this Requirement."

-If you have, indeed, missed it: that's the best way to come out of this situation.
+* If you have, indeed, missed it: that's the best way to come out of this situation.

-If you have not, and it has, indeed, not been specified/ described: you come out clean and friendly at the same time.
+* If you have not, and it has, indeed, not been specified/ described: you come out clean and friendly at the same time.